-Exclusive - Swiss payment firm Global Blue to hire banks for 2018 listing: sources
+EXCLUSIVE: Swiss payment firm Global Blue to hire banks for 2018 listing - sources

 The business relies on Chinese, Middle Eastern and Russian tourists who use its network to purchase goods tax free, and as such has drawn interest from Asian buyers seeking access to European markets, the sources said.

-Chinese conglomerate HNA Group is among a group of Asian bidders who are interested in submitting an offer for Global Blue, which operates in 51 countries across the world and employs about 1,800 people, another source said.
+Chinese conglomerate HNA Group is one of the interested parties evaluating the business, which operates in 51 countries across the world and employs about 1,800 people, another source said.

-HNA, which declined to comment for this story, bought a 16.79 percent of Swiss airport duty-free retailer Dufry AG (DUFN.S) in April and remains interested in scouting out assets that cater to China's growing foreign travellers, sources familiar with the company said.
+HNA, which declined to comment for this story, bought 16.79 percent of Swiss airport duty-free retailer Dufry AG (DUFN.S) in April and remains interested in scouting out assets that cater to the growing number of Chinese travelling overseas, sources familiar with the company said.

-While an outright sale is not seen as option, some of the sources said the company's listing plans might be scuppered should aggressive bidders like HNA step in with an offer.

-Private equity funds including Warburg Pincus have also looked at Global Blue, the sources said.
-They said the business was seen as an attractive investment opportunity for those focused on financial services firms.
+Private equity funds, including Warburg Pincus, have also looked at Global Blue, the sources said.
 Warburg Pincus declined to comment.

+Silver Lake has not engaged in any direct talks with HNA or Warburg Pincus, the sources close to Silver Lake said.

 Global Blue reported 115 million euros in earnings before interest, taxes, depreciation and amortisation (EBITDA) in the year ending March 2015, representing a 13 percent drop on the previous year, a report by Moody's Investors Service said.

-A source familiar with the business said Global Blue is highly leveraged and might struggle to fetch a valuation as high as 3 billion euros.
+In a more recent February 2017 ratings update, Moody's noted the company had a strong operating performance, with net revenues up 3 percent in first nine months to 31 December 2016 and EBITDA up 14 percent during the same period.

-In a statement last year, the company said 2016 was a "turbulent year for the tax free shopping industry" due to factors such as militant attacks and currency fluctuations which affected the company's performance.
+In a statement last year, the company said 2016 was a "turbulent year for the tax-free shopping industry" due to factors such as militant attacks and currency fluctuations.

-Without disclosing any financial figure, the statement said Global Blue's tax free shopping sales were hit hard at the start of the year but returned to stability in the last quarter of 2016, growing 3 percent in December.
+Without disclosing any financial figure, the statement said Global Blue's tax-free shopping sales were hit hard at the start of the year but stabilised in the last quarter of 2016, growing 3 percent in December. ($1=0.8681 euros)

-Additional reporting by Julie Zhu; Editing by Rachel Armstrong and Jane Merriman
+Additional reporting by Julie Zhu in Hong Kong and Gregory Roumeliotis in New York; Editing by Rachel Armstrong and Jane Merriman